gustavocadev/qwik-lucia/README.md

 Qwik Lucia is a library that helps you to integrate [Lucia](https://lucia-auth.com/) with your Qwik project.

 - No more configuration
-- Fully typed
-- Extensive database support out of the box

 ## Installation